veropetit/BeStarsMiMeS/00-1-SyntheticProfileCalculation.md

 As it turns out, Google Colab notebooks are able to run command line executable that lives on a mounted Google Drive (!!!!)

 Therefore, the Synth executables (downloaded 2022-07-09) are in the folder `Synth-codes`.
-The colab notebook `03-Synth-calculations.ipynb` runs `s3div.Linux` in a loop over the stars, using the information in the spreadsheet.
+The colab notebook [02-Synth calculations](https://github.com/veropetit/BeStarsMiMeS/blob/master/02-Synth_calculations.ipynb) runs `s3div.Linux` in a loop over the stars in Part 1, using the information in the spreadsheet.

-> I've only made the demo with a single star -- ask the undergrads to code up the necessary loop.

 The output files (one per star in the sample) are in `Synth-diskint-spectra` folder of the Shared Drive.

 ## 4. Radvel shift and noise

 The next step is the apply a radial velocity correction (for each observation) and add statistical noise.
-The colab notebook `03-Synth-calculations.ipynb` does this in Part 2.
+The colab notebook [02-Synth_calculations](https://github.com/veropetit/BeStarsMiMeS/blob/master/02-Synth_calculations.ipynb) does this in Part 2.

 The procedure is as follow: